mrichar1/jsonapi-vuex/README.md

 #### getRelated

 *Note* - in many cases you may prefer to use the jsonapi server-side `include` option to get data on relationships included in your original query.
+(See `Related Items`).

 Like the RESTful actions, this takes 2 arguments - the path/object to be acted on, and an axios config object.
 It returns a deeply nested restructured tree - `relationship -> type -> id -> data`.